ArthurLDM/graphSearchAStar/README.md

 Here the graph is created and to look for the path you can just get :
       private List<NodeAStar> path = AStarAlgorithm.findPath(graph, 10000);

+When calling this method, your graph must contain ONE start node and ONE goal node (Nodes that have start and goal as their name, no matter the case).
+Otherwise the algorithms won't work.

 Wich gives you the shortest path : Start - b - Goal.

  This program also includes a random graph generator which you can call using :